ZahariCheyrekov/memorify/README.md

 6. Type `npm start` to run the project in the browser.
 It will start on `http://localhost:3000`, but you can change it to another if necessary.
 Type `y` to do it.
 7. Explore Memorify.
 8. Create your memories.

+# <p id="memories">Memories</p>

+- All registered users can create memories from different places.
+- They can explore all memories from the database.

+# <p id="functionality">Functionality</p>

+- <strong>Register</strong>
+  - create account
+  - explore memories
+  - share your experience with others
+  - become part of Memorify community

+- <strong>Login</strong>
+  - login in existing account
+  - search memories

+- <strong>Create</strong>
+  - create memories
+  - add them to the memories collection
+  - add comment to memory
+  - become part of Memorify creators

+- <strong>Read</strong>
+    - learn about places
+    - read information about memories
+    - read comments

+- <strong>Update</strong>
+    - update memory
+    - like memories

+- <strong>Delete</strong>
+    - creator of the memories can delete them